Become An Anti-Racist Nonprofit: It’s Time!

 Why Specifically Anti-Racism Instead Of Other Types of Bigotry?

-The facilitation I do is suitable for both white people and people of color, since racism is something that impacts both groups.
-And I am developing a team of partners to ensure that we do this work authentically with people of all races, genders, sexual identities, ages, socioeconomic classes, abilities, and more.
+The facilitation we do is suitable for both white people and people of color, since racism is something that impacts both groups.
+And we have a team of partners who represent a diverse combination of race, gender, sexual identity, age, socioeconomic classes, ability, and more.

 When doing this work with organizations, I partner with experienced consultants who are people of color.
 (And I am always looking for more folks who are interested in leading these trainings and workshops with me, particularly those who are part of marginalized groups.)